Richard Lindsey Batten

 Richard Lindsey Batten FRCS (29 September 1920 - 29 December 1997) was an English orthopaedic surgeon.
 He established the first blood bank in Nigeria, and introduced in Britain the AO technique for internal fixation of fractures.
 He taught orthopaedics at the Birmingham General Hospital, and was the first editor of the scientific trauma journal Injury.

 Early life

-Richard was born 29 September 1920 in London, the son of Ellen Mary (Molly) Batten (née Turnbull) and Doctor Lindsey Willett Batten – the only family practitioner to have then been elected to the Fellowship of the Royal College of Physicians.
-Richard attended Westminster School singing in the choir at the coronation of King George VI.
-He then studied medicine at Trinity College in Cambridge University and at the Westminster Hospital in London.
+Richard was born 29 September 1920 in London, the son of Ellen Mary (Molly) Batten (née Turnbull) and Lindsey Willett Batten, a family practitioner and Fellow of the Royal College of Physicians.
+Richard attended Westminster School, singing in the choir at the coronation of King George VI.
+He then studied medicine at Trinity College, Cambridge and at the Westminster Hospital in London.

 Army WWII medical career

 Entering the British army in 1944 as a medical officer, his three-week training included learning to ride a motor bicycle.
 He served in Italy and Yugoslavia.
 He wrote that "I was not courageous enough to be a conscientious objector, although my feelings were in that direction."
 Later he became a British forces medical officer in Venice: he bought a traditional sandolo boat to row himself to visit the sick, keeping the boat on the Grand Canal in front of Venice's Europa Hotel where he was billeted.
 His work included medical support for the many Italian pregnant brides of British soldiers.